Voz media US Voz.us

 Trump called the situation an "emergency," alluding to the severe strain on airport security operations.

-"Accordingly, I hereby direct the Secretary of Homeland Security, in coordination with the Director of the Office of Management and Budget, to use funds that bear a reasonable and logical relationship to TSA operations to provide TSA employees with the compensation and benefits they would have received but for the Democrat-led shutdown of DHS, in accordance with applicable law, including 31 U.S.C.
+"Accordingly, I hereby direct the Secretary of Homeland Security, in coordination with the Director of the Office of Management and Budget, to use funds that have a reasonable and logical nexus to TSA operations to provide TSA employees with the compensation and benefits that would have accrued to them if not for the Democrat-led DHS shutdown, consistent with applicable law, including 31 U.S.C.
 1301(a)."

 tracking